SpecializedGeneralist/whatsnew/README.md

 ## How it works

-`whatsnew` allows you to define custom pipelines for fetching and processing resources from the web - most notably, news articles.
+`whatsnew` allows you to define custom pipelines for fetching, processing and search resources from the web - most notably, news articles.

 It comes in the form of both a library and a standalone program: